TABLE OF CONTENTS

 Apart from mapped speakers, the attendees can also join you on stage during the live session in 2 ways.

 - Invite to the Stage by the session host

 Read in detail on How to Invite Attendees to the Stage during an Airmeet Session?

-Hide Session from the event after completion
+8. Hide the session from the event after completion

 To hide a session, kindly follow the steps below:

 Step 1: Go back to the events dashboard > Sessions tab, Click on "Sessions List"